Skip to content

 • The [Show] and [Visit] "buttons" in the resulting text can be clicked to show base details, or teleport to the base (admin privileges required)

-• /ftbteambases show <base-id> - show base details. <base-id> is in fact an existing FTB Teams shortname
+• /ftbteambases show <base-id> - show base details. <base-id> is an existing FTB Teams shortname

-• /ftbteambases visit <base-id> - teleport to a base spawn. <base-id> is in fact an existing FTB Teams shortname
+• /ftbteambases visit <base-id> - teleport to a base spawn. <base-id> is an existing FTB Teams shortname

 • /ftbteambases visit - open a GUI showing all live bases and optionally all archived bases with some performance info, and the option to visit

-• /ftbteambases archive restore <name> - restore the named archive
+• /ftbteambases archive restore <archive-id> - restore the named archive

 • This can also be done by clicking the [Restore] "button" beside the base in archive list output